 Adyen does not deduct VAT/GST as part of the settlements during the month, but rather as part of the monthly invoice.
-Your invoice states applicable taxes, depending on the country of the billed entity for the different costs as follows:
+Your invoice states applicable taxes, depending on the country of the billed entity as follows:

 |Country||Processing Fee||Payment Method Fees||Terminal Costs|

 |Rest of world||no||no||no|

 Payment Method Fees include any Commission, Markup, Scheme Fees & Interchange charged per transaction.
 Terminal Costs are billed on a separate invoice from payments processing.

 For a quick guide on reading your report, watch the following video:

 - A summary page for the previous month's transaction fees and commissions.

 - A detail page with tables for calculated and already deducted amounts.

 You can also choose to break down invoice details by merchant account.
 If so, we include additional pages organized by merchant account.

 The Still Due amount may be positive or negative.
 In the payment instructions section you can find further information on the follow-up steps you need to make to balance any existing differences.
 In either case, differences are rectified in the following settlement batch.